1. Why use this guide?

 The second section (the roll of entries) notes all the proceedings, from appearance to final judgement, in each case that proceeded further than the initial summons.
 As with other legal records of this period, the notes of process are placed above rather than below the relevant entries.

 The third section (the special writ roll) contains copies of special writs that had been issued that term, together with any return.
-Such writs, if returned, are also enrolled on the crown roll (KB 28).
-Original returned writs are in the recorda files (KB 145 or KB 16).
+Such writA formal command of the Crown or of a courts, if returned, are also enrolled on the crown roll in KB 28.

-Perhaps the most rewarding source for the searcher will be the depositions and related documents in KB 1.
+Perhaps the most rewarding source for researchers are the depositionsDepositions consist of pre-trial witness statements. and related documents in KB 1.
 The affidavits are usually very informative both about the subject matter of the case and about pre-existing disputes between the parties.

 A separate series of affidavits concerning offences against customs and excise, 1727-1829, is in KB 32/1-4.

-9. Rule books
+10. Rule books